JPsiInVR/script-and-story-board/1st_Scene/first_scene.md

 Well, as you might have guessed, it's not!
 The nucleus again is built from smaller particles: the nucleons.
 And we know that two different types of nucleons exist: You maybe already heard of Penelope the Proton and the Norman the Neutron.
 (proton and neutron appear on screen)
 But if we want to learn more about the truly elementary particles, we have to take a closer look at the proton and the neutron again.
-To find out what these two are made of, check out the next section.

 #### Section 3: Quarks